AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </html>
 ```

-In this example, in case the HTML `head` and `body` elements are placed in different files, the `clientlib.html` template would then have to be loaded in each file that needs it.
+In this example, if the HTML `head` and `body` elements are in separate files, the `clientlib.html` template must be loaded in each file that requires it.

 The section on the template &amp; call statements in the [HTL specification](specification.md) provides more details about how declaring and calling such templates work.